 Tierra Pacifica Charter School, formed in 1998, is a collaborative effort among parents, teachers and community members committed to the development of the whole child.
 Through the establishment of a charter school, we believe we can work within the school system to create an innovative alternative model to traditional public elementary schools.
-Tierra Pacifica educates children from Kindergarten through 8th grade.
+Tierra Pacifica educates children from Transitional Kindergarten (TK) through 8th grade.
 The school is designed for families who want to take an active role in the education of their children, both in and out of the classroom.

 What Is A Charter School?